Mahón - Capital of Menorca

 The city now serves as the seat of the Island Council of Menorca and quite a bit of effort has been made to promote tourism as a primary source of income for the island’s residents helping it to remain one of the richest port cities in all of Spain.

-Keep this incredible history in mind and visit this beautiful island today.
+Keep this incredible history in mind and visit Mahon Menorca and this beautiful island.